We are the Earth Defense Class!

 on all further English releases, is the story of the world's most powerful super weapon and the classroom of children who command it.

 Eldoran, the defender of the Earth, pilots a set of giant robots that can combine and form the mighty warrior, Raijin-Oh, and is charged with defending the planet from evil aliens.
-When the Jaku Empire, a race of fourth-dimensional beings, descends upon the Earth in attempt to conquer it, Eldoran is there with Raijin-Oh to drive the forces of Evil away and keep the planet safe from harm.
+When the Jaku Empire, a race of fifth-dimensional beings, descends upon the Earth in attempt to conquer it, Eldoran is there with Raijin-Oh to drive the forces of Evil away and keep the planet safe from harm.
 An epic space-robot mecha battle is about to begin!

 Or not.
 Eldoran goes down in less than a minute and is sent hurtling toward the planet.